uclaacm/lingobuddy/README.md

 npm install
 ```

-4. Add your keys to database and Gemini API
+4. Add your keys for the database and Gemini API
 ```
 // frontend/.env.local
 NEXT_PUBLIC_SUPABASE_URL =